Susan Renouf

 Susan, Lady Renouf (née Rossiter; 15 July 1942 – 15 July 2016) was an Australian socialite.
 Her title was acquired through her third marriage to New Zealand businessman Sir Frank Renouf.

 Early life

 Renouf was born Susan Rossiter in Melbourne, Victoria, on 15 July 1942.
 Her father, Sir John Frederick Rossiter (17 December 1913 – 18 January 1988), had an extensive career in politics, firstly as a Liberal member of Victoria's Legislative Assembly and later as the state's agent-general in London.
-On 1 March 1939 he married Joan Stewart, with whom he had his only child, Susan.
+On 1 March 1939 he married Joan Stewart.

 Renouf grew up in the Melbourne suburb of Brighton, where she attended Firbank Girls' Grammar School.
 She continued her education at Star of the Sea College in Brighton, RMIT International Marketing Institute in Boston, USA, University of Melbourne and Monash University, Melbourne.
 Embarking on a career in law, Renouf later changed career and became a reporter for the women's pages of the Melbourne Sun.